-Welcome to the second episode of the Countries For Kids PODCAST, Romania for Kids, with Karyn from CASE OF ADVENTURE.
-We are excited to travel through many lands with you!
+Welcome to Romania for Kids, with Karyn from CASE OF ADVENTURE.

 We have a fun 24 page Romania for Kids printable pack for you to download, including a crossword, word searches, coloring page, postcards, language cards, match up game, passport stamp and visa, maps pages and flag, notebooking page, recipe cards, food flags and more!
 Get the pack below.

 Read or listen to Romania for Kids, watch the videos and download the Romania printable pack.
 Click the play button in the player above to listen now (or listen in on iTunes or your favorite podcast app).

 FREE Romania Printable Pack

 Free 24 page ROMANIA printable pack in your inbox!
 Maps, flag, card match, crossword, wordsearch, coloring page, postcards, passport stamps, journal page, recipe cards, food flags and more!

 Romania is a country in Europe and is actually halfway between the North Pole and the equator.

 The name, ‘Romania’ comes from the Latin word, ‘Romanus’, which means “citizen of Rome”.
 Long ago, Romans conquered and colonized the area which is modern day Romania.

 There is even a city called Roman in inside Romania.
 So a person could live in Roman, Romania!

 It is a very green and beautiful landscape with mountains, hills and plains, forests, waterfalls and rivers.
 There are many farms and old cities with fancy old-fashioned buildings and stunning architecture.